01Buy an Immediate Annuity

 03Work Toward Getting a Pension

 It's great to retire with a pension.
-Some professionals spend the last 10 years of their careers working at a government agency just so that they can get a pension.
+Some professionals spend the last ten years of their careers working at a government agency just so that they can get a pension.
 This is a smart move for those who didn't save enough toward retirement earlier in their careers.
 Look for employers that offer pensions and check to see what the vesting schedule is.
-How long do you have to work there to qualify?

 And if you're thinking about changing employers, you might want to wait a bit longer if working the extra time means you'll get more guaranteed income.
 These choices can help make your retirement more secure.